 When does the proclamation take effect?

-The new travel restrictions are effective immediately for individuals who were subject to the two earlier executive orders and lack a credible claim of a relationship with a person or entity in the United States.
+The new travel restrictions are effective immediately for individuals who were subject to the two earlier executive orders.

 For individuals newly subject to the proclamation, the effective date is October 18, 2017.